Stock valuation can be a complex topic. It is difficult to know which metrics to use and why as well as what they mean.

 Solid Carburettor tarted with 100,000 shares and did not issue any more shares over the three years.

-Now which business did you choose?
-If you are unsure, let’s look at how net profit and earnings per share changed in each year.
+If you’re unsure, let’s look at how net profit and earnings per share changed in each year…

 |£1,000,000 / 100,000 shares|

 = 1000p EPS

 |£1,250,000 / 100,000 shares|

 = 1250p EPS

 = 437.5p EPS

-Aerotyne International looked far more appealing looking at the net profit, but actually Aerotyne’s shareholders have been earning less per share, with EPS down from 750p in Year 2 to 437.5p in Year 3!
+Aerotyne International looked far more appealing looking at the net profit, but actually, Aerotyne’s shareholders have been earning less per share, with EPS down from 750p in Year 2 to 437.5p in Year 3!

 Companies can issue stock for many reasons: to acquire a business, to raise more cash (mostly for this), or to incentivise management.